shikharmittal04/epspy/docs/faqs.rst

 3. Will this package run on windows?

 No, because it uses :mod:`healpy` and since :mod:`healpy` is not (yet) supported on windows, this package cannot be used on windows.
 However, there is still a workaround without having to dual boot your PC with ubuntu.
-You have use the Windows Subsystem for Linux (WSL).
+You can use the Windows Subsystem for Linux (WSL).
 See the official `ubuntu <https://ubuntu.com/desktop/wsl>`_ page and `this <https://learn.microsoft.com/en-us/windows/wsl/install>`_ page.